 Head of HSE says there is no ‘black hole’ in its budget

-Paul Reid also hit back at claims there had been ‘fake targets’ for hiring health staff.
+Phil Ni Sheaghdha, general secretary of the INMO, said all money allocated should be spent on recruitment.

-The head of the HSE said there is no black hole in its budget and rejected claims of “sloppiness” in its financial reporting.
+The head of the HSE has said there is no “black hole” in its budget and rejected claims of “sloppiness” in its financial reporting.

-Paul Reid also moved to defend its recruitment plans, denying there were “fake targets” for hiring staff within the health system.
+Paul Reid also defended its recruitment plans, denying there were “fake targets” for hiring staff.

-It comes after the Sunday Business Post reported details of discussions between senior government officials.

 It was also reported that officials made comments about “dysfunction” and distrust in the health sector.

+“So it is challenging to achieve it.
+But we’re very pleased to have achieved that funding from Government.”

+Earlier, Mr Reid told RTE radio there was no “black hole” in the HSE budget.

 “I want to make the point, there will be no adjustment of hundreds of millions in our budgets.
-There is no black hole,” he added.
+There is no black hole,” he said.

 “What is happening is a process that’s ongoing jointly between ourselves and the department, which is an assessment of a potential financial adjustment, and that’s a process that has been initiated by ourselves, the HSE, our audit and risk committee and the board, to look at certain levels of provisions and approvals at the end of the year December 2020.